This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the potato in a medium-sized pot of cold water.
-Bring to a boil and boil the potato until tender, about 20 minutes.
-Remove the potato from the pot and let it cool, then remove the skin.
-It should peel right off.
+• Cook the Potato: Place the potato in a medium-sized pot of cold water.
+Bring the water to a boil and cook until the potato is tender, about 20 minutes.
+Remove the potato from the pot, let it cool slightly, and peel off the skin.
+If you prefer baking the potato instead, see the notes below.

-• Mash the potato flesh using a potato ricer or, as an alternative, a potato masher works well for small quantities.
+• Mash the Potato: Mash the peeled potato using a potato ricer.
+If you don’t have a ricer, a potato masher works well for small quantities.

-• Spread the mashed potatoes on a clean surface.
-Evenly drizzle the egg yolk over them and sprinkle with salt.
+• Combine Ingredients: Spread the mashed potato on a clean surface.
+Drizzle the egg yolk evenly over the potatoes and sprinkle with salt.

-• Use a pastry cutter or a bench scraper to incorporate the flour into the potato.
+• Mix the Dough: Use a pastry cutter or bench scraper to gently mix the flour into the potatoes.

-• Gently form the dough into a rectangular shape.
-Fold and flatten it with your hands repeatedly until the flour is fully integrated.
-Add more flour if the dough gets sticky.
+• Shape the Dough: Form the dough into a rectangular shape.
+Fold and flatten it with your hands until the flour is fully incorporated.
+If the dough feels sticky, sprinkle in more flour as needed.

-• Split the dough into three equal portions.
+• Divide the Dough: Divide the dough into three equal portions.

-• Cut the ropes into 3/4-inch pieces.
-Gently press each piece against a fork to create grooves.
-Place the cut gnocchi on a floured baking sheet to prevent sticking.
+• Cut and Shape the Gnocchi: Cut each rope into 3/4-inch pieces.
+Press each piece gently against the back of a fork to create grooves.
+Place the gnocchi on a floured baking sheet to prevent sticking.

-• Cover the gnocchi with a towel and let them rest for 10 minutes.
+• Rest the Gnocchi: Cover the gnocchi with a clean towel and let them rest for 10 minutes.

-• Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt for a 3-quart pot) to a boil.
+• Cook the Gnocchi: Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt) to a boil.
 Gently add the gnocchi and stir once with a slotted spoon.

-• Cook until the gnocchi float to the surface, which typically takes 1-2 minutes.
-Remove them using a slotted spoon and drain on a paper towel-lined plate.
+• Finish Cooking: Cook the gnocchi until they float to the surface, about 1 to 2 minutes.
+Remove them with a slotted spoon and drain on a paper towel-lined plate.

-• Toss the cooked gnocchi with olive oil and either refrigerate for up to 3 days or immediately sauté in butter or olive oil until heated through and lightly browned.
-Finish with grated Parmesan cheese.
+• Serve: Toss the gnocchi with olive oil to prevent sticking.
+Refrigerate for up to 3 days or sauté in butter or olive oil until heated through and lightly browned.
+Top with grated Parmesan cheese and serve.

 Notes

-• Choosing the Right Potatoes: The best types of potatoes for gnocchi are Russet and Yukon Gold.
-Their texture and starch content are ideal for creating the perfect gnocchi.
+• Choose the Right Potatoes: Use Russet or Yukon Gold potatoes for the best results.
+Their texture and starch content are perfect for light, tender gnocchi.

-• Measuring Potatoes: Aim for 1 cup of cooked, mashed, or riced potatoes, equivalent to roughly 200 grams.
-This amount is typically one medium Russet or two small/medium Yukon Gold potatoes.
-Without a scale, pack the mashed potatoes tightly in a measuring cup, and be prepared to adjust flour quantity for the dough consistency.
+• Measure Potatoes Accurately: You’ll need 1 cup (200 grams) of cooked, mashed, or riced potatoes.
+This is about one medium Russet or two small/medium Yukon Gold potatoes.
+If you don’t have a scale, pack the mashed potatoes tightly in a dry measuring cup and adjust the flour as needed for the right consistency.

-• Use Warm Potatoes for Dough: For fluffier gnocchi, prepare the dough while the potatoes are still warm.
-Warm potatoes blend more easily and result in a smoother dough.
+• Use Warm Potatoes: For smoother dough and fluffier gnocchi, mash or rice the potatoes while they’re still warm.
+Warm potatoes blend more easily with the other ingredients.

-• Resting the Dough is Crucial: After shaping the gnocchi, let them rest on a flour-dusted baking sheet for at least 10 minutes.
-Resting dries out the gnocchi slightly, ensuring they maintain their shape during cooking.
+• Let the Gnocchi Rest: After shaping, let the gnocchi rest on a lightly floured baking sheet for at least 10 minutes.
+This step helps them dry slightly and ensures they hold their shape during cooking.

-• Vegan Gnocchi Option: Omit the egg yolk for a vegan version.
-Add about a tablespoon of olive oil to the dough to help bring it together effectively.
+• Vegan Option: For a vegan version, skip the egg yolk and add about 1 tablespoon of olive oil to the dough to help it come together.

-• Doubling the Recipe: To make gnocchi for two, simply double the ingredients.
-This maintains the balance of flavors and textures in a larger batch.
+• Scaling the Recipe: To make a larger batch, simply double the ingredients.
+This ensures the balance of flavors and textures remains consistent.

 Nutrition